Jussie Smollett’s conviction overturned in alleged hate-crime hoax: How we got here and what’s next

 “I haven’t switched my story up.
 I haven’t changed anything that I ever said,” he told ET.
 “I stand by every single thing that I’ve ever said.
 Everyone else in the situation, every single person, has changed their story numerous times.”

-CNN’s Chris Boyette, Bill Kirkos, Omar Jimenez, Steve Almasy, Ashley Killough, Andy Rose and Christina Maxouris contributed to this report.
+CNN’s Chris Boyette, Bill Kirkos, Omar Jimenez, Steve Almasy, Ashley Killough, Andy Rose, Paradise Afshar and Christina Maxouris contributed to this report.

 The-CNN-Wire